codecypher/LearnAI/Level-0/ml/feature_engineering.md

   To arrive at a distribution with a 0 mean and 1 variance, all the data points are subtracted by their mean and the result divided by the distribution’s variance.

-> Note that we fit the `StandardScaler` on the training data then use those parameters to transform the test set or any new data point.
+NOTE: We fit the `StandardScaler` on the training data then use those parameters to transform the test set or any new data point.

-> Regularization is another reason to use feature scaling such as standardization.
+Regularization is another reason to use feature scaling such as standardization.
 For regularization to work properly, all features must be on comparable scales.

 ### Choose between Standardization vs Normalization

+If the distribution of the quantity is normal, the data should be standardized.
+Otherwise, the data should be normalized [18].

-Data-centric heuristics include the following:
+Data-centric heuristics include the following [20]:

 1. If your data has outliers, use standardization or robust scaling.

 2. If your data has a gaussian distribution, use standardization.

 3. If your data has a non-normal distribution, use normalization.

-Model-centric rules include these:
+Model-centric rules include the following [20]:

 1. If your modeling algorithm assumes (but does not require) a normal distribution of the residuals (such as regularized linear regression, regularized logistic regression, or linear discriminant analysis), use standardization.